by Bowie Ibarra

 Believe me, I worked closely with douchebags who were like this guy, who enjoyed the sound of their own voice, thought they were masters and commanders of the entertainment realm they felt they held sway over, had nothing of value to say, and would not shut the f**k up.
 This DJ was one of them.
 And like the others I've know, I wish the zombie apocalypse would hit so I could

-punch these cunts in the face find these people and provide some insight on how they are failures at their annoncing duties.
+punch these cunt DJs in the face find these DJs and provide some insight on how they are failures at their annoncing duties.

 They also look like this dude.